dhananjay-mandalkar/readme-phywikiquiz/README2.md

 Python >= 3.8
 ```
 ### Flask
-The web framework Flask version `0.12.2` is used as... web framework middleware used as an interface between the frontend and the backend.
+The web framework Flask version `0.12.2` is used as web framework middleware used as an interface between the frontend and the backend.
 ```
 $ pip3 install Flask
 ```